-For the 2022-2023 UPK school year, children who reside in the Orchard Park Central School District attendance area, with birthdays between 12-2-16 and 12-1-17 are eligible to apply for the program.
+For the 2022-2023 UPK school year, children who reside in the Orchard Park Central School District attendance area with birthdays between December 2, 2017 and December 1, 2018 are eligible to apply for the program.

 Where is the program located?

 The Orchard Park Central School District partners with local preschool providers, known as community-based preschool school organizations, for the program.
 For the 2021-2022 school year, the program is being held at the following preschool sites in Orchard Park: the four elementary schools in our district; Eggert Elementary, Ellicott Elementary, South Davis Elementary and Windom Elementary along with local preschool providers; EduKids and the Southtowns YMCA.
 For the 2021-2022 school year we offered over 160 UPK placements.
 This included some half day placements (2.5 hours a day, Monday - Friday) and some full day placements (5.5 hours a day, Monday - Friday).
 UPK sites for the 2022-2023 school year have yet to be determined.

 How are community-based preschool partners selected?

 The Orchard Park Central School District is committed to partnering with high-quality preschool providers.
 Interested preschool providers undergo an extensive application process, outlining curriculum (literacy development, character development, fine & gross motor development, etc), ability to meet the needs of students with disabilities, and opportunities for parental involvement.
 A site visitation is conducted, ensuring the facility meets expectations including safety, furniture & equipment, opportunity for outdoor play and literacy resources.
 Throughout the school year, site visitations are conducted on an on-going basis.

 What are the obligations to families (cost, transportation, etc)?